 Cheap lightsÂ are a good first option, especially if you’ve never ridden during the dark before.
 You might want to try it with a cheap light to see if you even like riding at night.
 And if the only thing that’s stopping you is not having enough light, the solution is easy.

-Cheap lights barely reach a 50-100 lumen while claiming to shine with much more.
+Cheap lights barely reach 50-100 lumen while claiming to shine with much more.
 On the other hand, a proper bicycle light will go from 500 to several thousand lumens and cover a wider area with brightness.

 There are other things to consider as well.
-Batteries on cheap light won’t last even close to usually advertised times.
+Batteries on cheap light won’t last even close to the usually advertised times.
 Not something to rely on when you find yourself in the middle of nowhere, and it’s dark.